FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 2. Sensory Profile

-Isoamyl acetate is renowned for its strong, sweet, and fruity odor reminiscent of bananas and pears.
-It is often described as having a high intensity and good diffusion, making it a prominent impact note in formulations.
-The odor threshold is relatively low, allowing it to be perceived at minimal concentrations.
-In flavor applications, it serves as both an impact note and a background realism enhancer, providing a natural fruitiness to various products.
+Isoamyl acetate is renowned for its strong, sweet, and fruity aroma reminiscent of bananas and pears.
+It is often described as having a high intensity and good diffusion, making it an impactful note in both flavors and fragrances.
+The odor threshold of isoamyl acetate is relatively low, allowing it to be perceived at minimal concentrations.
+In sensory applications, it serves as an impact note, providing a distinct banana character that can enhance the realism of fruit flavors or add a playful, fruity twist to fragrance compositions.

 Citation hooks: FlavScents; peer-reviewed sensory literature